Making a game testable

 SceneUpdateFragments are combined very simply allowing you to test the view description in an ordinary unit test.

-The default interfaces you're presented with as part of Indigo's framework offer a range of functions and values that you need to decide how to implement, but that's all just to improve the user experience.
+The default interfaces you are presented with as part of Indigo's framework offer a range of functions and values that you need to decide how to implement, but that's all just there to improve the user experience.

-Beneath the API is a single function that looks something like this:
+Beneath the APIs of the entry points is a single function that looks a bit like this:

 def run( model: Model, viewModel: ViewModel, gameTime: GameTime, globalEvents: List[GlobalEvent], inputState: InputState, dice: Dice, boundaryLocator: BoundaryLocator ): Outcome[(Model, ViewModel, SceneUpdateFragment)]